 Due to the nature of the job and working conditions, employees in the restaurant industry are prone to workplace injuries.
-A recent study has shown that restaurants are a particularly dangerous place for teenagers to work.
-The National Institute for Occupational Safety and Health estimates that over a two year period, 44,800 teen restaurant workers were injured.
-About 63 percent of these injuries were reported in pizza, hamburger, and other fast food restaurants.
+A recent study has shown that restaurants are a particularly dangerous places for teenagers to work.
+The National Institute for Occupational Safety and Health estimates that over two years, 44,800 teen restaurant workers were injured.
+About 63% of these injuries were reported in pizza, hamburger, and other fast-food restaurants.

 Injury Risks in the Restaurant Industry

-A variety of hazards are present in a restaurant that expose workers to the risk of injuries.
-Restaurant workers can get injured because of various reasons including:
+A variety of hazards are present in a restaurant that exposes workers to the risk of injuries.
+Restaurant workers can get injured because of various reasons, including: